PegLegDino/Roku_IR_Controller/README.md

 This is a through hack into the Roku Infrared Remote Controlled System.
 This software will provide you with both a template for sending and reciving IR signals as well as an example of the functional hack

+I made this at 1AM so if none of this makes sense, I would be glad to answer questions you have in the issues tab...

 # Quick_Setup_Guide
 ### Software_Requirements